libxsmm/libxsmm/README.md

 make
 ```

 By default, only the non-coprocessor targets are built (OFFLOAD=0 and MIC=0).
-In general, the subfolders of the 'lib' directory are separating the build targets where the 'mic' folder is containing the native library (MIC=1) targeting the Intel Xeon Phi coprocessor ("KNC"), and the 'intel64' folder is storing either the hybrid archive made of CPU and coprocessor code (OFFLOAD=1), or an archive which is only containing the CPU code.
+In general, the subfolders of the 'lib' directory are separating the build targets where the 'mic' folder is containing the native library (MIC=1) targeting the Intel&#160;Xeon&#160;Phi coprocessor ("KNC"), and the 'intel64' folder is storing either the hybrid archive made of CPU and coprocessor code (OFFLOAD=1), or an archive which is only containing the CPU code.
 By default, an OFFLOAD=1 implies MIC=1.

 To remove intermediate files, or to remove all generated files and folders (including the interface and the library archives), run one of the following commands: